Set preferences, the OS X user defaults system works with both the OS and with individual applications.

 listed below.

--data Allows the user to specify a bunch of raw data bytes as the
+-data Specify a bunch of raw data bytes as the value for the given preference key.

-value for the given preference key.
-The data must be provided
+The data must be provided in hexadecimal.

--float Allows the user to specify a floating point number as the
+-float Specify a floating point number as the value for the given preference key.

-value for the given preference key.
+-bool[ean] A boolean as the value for the given preference key.

 defaults write somedomain preferenceKey -array element1 element2 element3

-The specified array overwrites the value of the key if the
+The specified array overwrites the value of the key if the key was present at

-key was present at the time of the write.
-If the key was not
+the time of the write.
+If the key was not present, it is created with the new

-for a key which has an array as its value.
-Usage is the same
+-array-add Add new elements to the end of an array for a key which has an array as its value.

-as -array above.
+Usage is the same as -array above.
 If the key was not present, it is created

 with the specified array as its value.

-for a domain.
 Keys and values are specified in order:

 defaults write somedomain preferenceKey -dict key1 value1 key2 value2

-The specified dictionary overwrites the value of the key if
+The specified dictionary overwrites the value of the key if the key was present

-not present, it is created with the new value.
+at the time of the write.
+If the key was not present, it is created with the new value.

-for a key which has a dictionary as its value.
-Usage is the
+-dict-add Add new key/value pairs to a dictionary for a key which has a dictionary as its value.

-ated with the specified dictionary as its value.
+specified dictionary as its value.

-Defaults allows users to read, write, and delete Mac OS X user defaults from a command-line shell.
-Mac OS X applications and other programs use the defaults system to record user preferences and other information that must be maintained when the applications aren't running (such as default font for new documents, or the position of an Info panel).
-Many settings can be changed through an application’s Preferences, but many settings are not shown in the GUI but can still bechanged using defaults.
+Defaults allows users to read, write, and delete macOS user defaults from a command-line shell. macOS applications and other programs use the defaults system to record user preferences and other information that must be maintained when the applications aren't running (such as default font for new documents, or the position of an Info panel).
+Some settings can be changed through an application’s Preferences, but many are not shown in the GUI but can still be changed using defaults.

 In most cases the current value can be read with defaults read… it is worth checking the current setting before writing a new default (with defaults write…) just in case you want to revert to the old settings.
 If defaults read… returns 'does not exist' that means there is no setting currently stored, you can remove a setting with defaults delete…

 User defaults belong to domains, which typically correspond to individual applications.
-Each domain has a dictionary of keys and values represent-ing representing ing its defaults; for example, "Default Font" = "Helvetica".
+Each domain has a dictionary of keys and values representing its defaults; for example, "Default Font" = "Helvetica".
 Keys are always strings, but values can be complex data structures comprising arrays, dictionaries, strings, and binary data.
 These data structures are stored as XML Property Lists.

 Though all applications, system services, and other programs have their own domains, they also share a domain named NSGlobalDomain.
 If a default isn't specified in the application's domain, but is specified in NSGlobalDomain, then the application uses the value in that domain.

-A property list (or plist) can contain multiple values
+A property list (or plist) can contain multiple values:

 e.g. to write a single value: